Children & Family

 Click on our programs to the left of the page to learn more!

 The community is encouraged to help prevent the spread of illness and to support the response to this outbreak by staying informed and sharing reliable information.
 This is a very fluid situation and information will be updated at www.snohd.org/covid and the Health District’s social media channels.

 SCHOOLS & CHILD CARES covid-19 reSources

 The Snohomish Health District is working with schools & child cares to address the pandemic and any arising concerns.
-The latest resources and materials for schools and child cares related to COVID-19 can be found at https://www.snohd.org/491/COVID-19-Info-for-Schools-Child-Cares.
+The latest resources and materials for schools and child cares related to COVID-19 can be found on the COVID schools and child care information page.

 COVID-19 Resources for Snohomish County pregnant & postpartum families & their caregivers

 A message from Perinatal Mental Health Taskforce of Snohomish County

 The COVID-19 pandemic is a source of stress, anxiety, and fear – especially when misinformation is circulating.
 This stress, combined with social isolation, can trigger the onset of new or worsening mental health symptoms including acute stress reactions, anxiety, depression, or mood changes.
 Expecting parents are especially vulnerable to mood and anxiety disorders.
 The pregnancy and postpartum (perinatal) periods are very important and challenging at the best of times.
 Social isolation, although necessary to slow the spread of the disease, can put parents at greater risk for perinatal mood and anxiety disorders (PMADs).
 Approximately 1 in 7 women experience mental health conditions during pregnancy and after giving birth, and 1 in 10 men experience mental health conditions during their partner’s pregnancy and after.
 You’re not alone.
 There is help.
 PMADs are temporary and treatable.

 View the full document, including a list of helpful resources.